 Offset magazine

-Mixed Media began as the student publication Your Name Here.
+Mixed Media began as the student publication Your Name Here in the spring of 1996, published on a bi-weekly basis.
 After publishing two issues under that name, the students running the publication decided on Mixed Media.
 Topics covered include student artwork and photography, local and institutional news, editorials, comics, advertisements, and more.
 Higher resolution scans and the physical documents can be requested by contacting the Archives.

 Mixed Media April 22, 1996